Marne-la-Vallée–Chessy station: Situation

-There are direct TGV services to, among others, Bordeaux, Marseille, Nice, Lyon, Rennes, Lille, Nantes, Limoges, Toulouse, Montpellier, Orléans, Grenoble and Brussels.
+There are direct TGV services to, among others, Bordeaux, Marseille, Nice, Lyon, Rennes, Lille, Nantes, Limoges, Toulouse, Montpellier, Orléans, Grenoble, Brussels, and Frankfurt.
 On 29 June 1996, Eurostar began direct services from London Waterloo.
 Marne-la-Vallée–Chessy is also the rail head used for Paris by Ouigo services.
 Passengers can travel by TGV from Charles de Gaulle Airport TGV station to this station in less than 10 minutes.

 The station has a UK National Rail station code of MCK because it is part of the Eurostar network, although Eurostar is not part of National Rail.
 As Marne-la-Vallée – Chessy is a Eurostar station, it houses Eurostar check-in areas and border control booths operated by the French Border Police and Customs in a dedicated area on the 2nd floor of the station.
-Previously, the UK Border Agency operated juxtaposed controls and carried out pre-embarkation immigration checks at the station.
-However, the UK has discontinued this arrangement.
-Accordingly, passengers go through UK immigration and customs checks at their arrival station in the UK.
+Passengers went through UK immigration and customs checks at their arrival station in the UK.

+Eurostar services from the UK to the station were suspended in June 2023, due to complications over new rules with post-Brexit border controls, and are expected not to operate for at least the rest of 2023.
+However, passengers can book tickets through Eurostar with a connection at Lille-Europe station.

 Train services

 From Marne-la-Vallée–Chessy, train services depart to major French cities such as Lyon, Marseille, Nice, Montpellier, Perpignan, Lille and Strasbourg.
-International services operate to Brussels in Belgium, London in the United Kingdom and Amsterdam in the Netherlands.
+International services operate to Brussels in Belgium, Amsterdam in the Netherlands, London via Lille, and Frankfurt in Germany.

 The following services currently start, end, or stop at Marne-la-Vallée–Chessy: